terrafirma2021/Yamaha-DataLogger/README.md

 ESP32 s3 BLE Yamaha Datalogger

 #### Description:
 The Yamaha DataLogger is an ESP32-based device designed to convert data received from the k-line into Canbus ODB2 standard.
 This functionality enables compatibility with various apps like RaceChrono, Realdash, and Torque.
-Now displays PIDS via oled lcd
+Now displays PIDS via oled screen.

 #### Added Files:
 - Added Ecu Emulator for testing